arsiboo/production-flow-network-simulation/README.md

 # Manufacturing System

 This project models manufacturing systems as production flow networks.
 It uses **queueing-tool**, a Python library for event-based queueing network simulation, to represent and simulate product flow through manufacturing systems of varying sizes and complexities.
-The modeling approach is intended to support a wide range of manufacturing layouts, however the implementation uses a simplified production line structure.
+The modeling approach is intended to support a wide range of manufacturing structure, however the implementation uses a simplified production line structure.

 ## Pipeline